nchlswhttkr/website/README.md

 Source code for [my website](https://nicholas.cloud/).
 See also the source code for [a few workers](https://github.com/nchlswhttkr/workers/) I run.

-See the [main site](https://nicholas.cloud/site/#acknowledgements) for acknowledgements.
+See the [main site](https://nicholas.cloud/site/#acknowledgements) for acknowledgements and attributions.